The O2 UK SIM card gives you cheap calls and data access when visiting the United Kingdom and many European countries.

 |We now sell all our O2 UK SIM cards pre-loaded with credit so your SIM card is ready to use as soon as you arrive in the UK.|

-You have a choice of a SIM card pre-activated on your choice of three different O2 Pay & Go tariffs.
+You have a choice of a SIM card pre-activated on your choice of two different O2 Pay & Go tariffs.
 The best option will depend on the type of calls you plan on making and how much data access you need.
-There are also several add-on options that let you add extra data and all O2 prepaid tariffs offer low-cost roaming when used in other European countries.
-Overall an O2 SIM card on one of the Big Bundle plans is an excellent choice if you're visiting the UK and making side trips to Europe and an O2 SIM on the International SIM tariff is a great option for a short trip of up to 10 days.
+Both of these O2 prepaid tariffs offer low-cost roaming when used in other European Union countries (although this may change if you're travelling after 31 December 2020).
+Overall an O2 SIM card on one of the Big Bundle plans is an excellent choice if you're visiting the UK and making side trips to Europe.

 Call and data charges when using an O2 SIM card in the UK

 The O2 UK SIM card is great value if you’re visiting the UK.